MarcoPrieto2910/RuntimeCalculator/README.md

 * Windows
 * .NET 9 SDK
-* Access to an OMAX machine running the required HTTP/TCP endpoint
+* Access to an OMAX machine running the required TCP endpoint

 For development and testing, an OMAX machine is not required because the `FakeOmax` project can simulate the machine connection.